 The Art of the Future Project is driven by the Atlantic Council Scowcroft Center on International Security’s mandate to advance thinking and planning for the future international security environment.
 The project’s core mission is to cultivate a community of interest in works and ideas arising from the intersection of creativity and expectations about how emerging heroes and antagonists, disruptive technologies, and novel cultural and economic concepts may animate tomorrow’s world.
 The online platform for this community is The Art of the Future website.
 The project will curate artistic renderings of the future through crowd-sourced creative challenges, and will publish these works to inform official perspectives on emerging international security issues.
 The project also will cultivate an audience within the traditional international security community for this creative approach to understanding, and preparing for, an increasingly uncertain future.

-- Host live events in Washington and LA to connect policymakers and creative professionals.
+- Host live events in Washington to connect policymakers and creative professionals.

 - Moderate a website and engage in ongoing social media outreach with new audiences.

 - Employ regular crowd-sourcing initiatives for creative visual art and writing contests.